tarantool/doc/doc/reference/reference_lua/net_box.rst

     Execution stops after a connection is explicitly closed, or once the Lua garbage collector removes it.

-    :param function trigger-function: function which will become the trigger function.
+    :param function trigger-function: the trigger
+                                      function.
 Takes the ``conn``
                                       object as the first argument
-    :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
+    :param function old-trigger-function: an existing trigger function to replace with ``trigger-function``
     :return: nil or function pointer

 ..  _net_box-on_shutdown: